Audio Inpainting: Revisited and Reweighted: Experiments

+Fig.\,\ref{fig:vahy} plots the values of $\w$ for the proposed methods (b)--(e) for a~fixed gap length.
+It illustrates that different options provide different weights.
+Furthermore, observe that all the values are strictly greater than zero, which follows from the window length being greater than the gap length.
+Should the opposite situation occur, some weights could be set to zero using any of the formulas (b)--(e).
+This would result in some coefficients not being penalized at all, while not being bound by the reliable signal parts either.
+In the iterative solver, the outcome would be that these coefficients would keep their initial value.

-We first analyze the effect of the offset (Sec.\,\ref{sec:offset}).
-Figs.\,\ref{fig:offset_intro} and~\ref{fig:offset} illustrate the connection between the value of offset and the position of minimal energy (inside the inpainted gap), but also the difference that the choice of offset variant makes.
-The motivation of this section is that if a preferable offset option is found, then this type of offset will be used in all of the experiments focusing on other parameters.
+Before proceeding to the performance evaluation based on choosing the weighting types, we analyze the effect of the offset (Sec.\,\ref{sec:offset}).
+The motivation is that if a preferable offset option is found, then this type of offset will be used in all of the experiments focusing on other parameters.
+Recall that Figures \ref{fig:offset_intro} and~\ref{fig:offset} illustrate not only the connection between the value of offset and the position of minimal amplitude (inside the gap), but also the difference that the choice of offset variant makes.

-To analyze the difference between the choice of full or half offset, the \SNR{} values for weighted $\ell_1$ inpainting, which will be examined in the following subsection, are plotted in Fig.\,\ref{fig:full_vs_half}.
+To analyze the difference between the choice of full or half offset, the \SNR{} values for weighted $\ell_1$ inpainting are plotted in Fig.\,\ref{fig:full_vs_half}.
 Two observations are clear from the figure.
 First, there is no obvious way of choosing the offset value, since no clear dependence on the \SNR{} value or weighting type is observed.
-However, the results slightly favor the half offset (approx. 54\% of data points in Fig.\,\ref{fig:full_vs_half:DR} and 59\% in Fig.\,\ref{fig:full_vs_half:CP} lie above the diagonal line).
+However, the results slightly favor the half offset (approx. 54\,\% of data points in Fig.\,\ref{fig:full_vs_half:DR} and 58\,\% in Fig.\,\ref{fig:full_vs_half:CP} lie above the diagonal line).
 Second, the SNR values exhibit much more variation in the synthesis case, compared to the analysis case.
 The two observations suggest that the choice of offset is not crucial in the analysis-based inpainting, whereas it could affect the results based on the synthesis model (due to the larger variance).

 Since it is convenient to fix as many parameters as possible for the following comparisons, and also the whole evaluation is based on an average performance of the algorithms, half offset will be the default choice in the subsequent experiments.
-For the results with full offset, see the accompanying web page (link in Sec.\,\ref{sec:soft}).
+For the results with full offset, see the accompanying repository (link in Sec.\,\ref{sec:soft}).